DecruKeanu/The-Director/README.md

 #### Main Loop

-This is the main loop of the director AI.
-It switches between the stages dependent on the phaseLength which has a startvalue of 60 seconds.
+This is the main loop of the Director AI.
+It transitions between the stages dependant on the *phaseLength* which starts at 60 seconds.

 ```c#